Nalyvaiko/kanban-board/cloudformation/README.md

 a real database (AWS RDS) instead of one running on the server, and/or a managed hosting service (AWS App Runner) instead of a plain server.
 Ask if you want that version built too.

-## Estimated cost

-Free for the first 12 months on a new AWS account (covered by AWS's free tier), aside from about $1.60/month for the disk.
-After that, roughly
-$8-15/month.